-We’re open now for fiction, art, translations, poetry reviews, prose reviews, and voices from Palestine and Ukraine.
+We’re open now through June 30, 2026 for fiction, nonfiction, art, translations, poetry reviews, prose reviews, and voices from Palestine and Ukraine.
 Send work to us on Submittable.
 Follow us on Instagram and Facebook to find out when we open for various genres.

 Our mission: